-MA Media Communications & Critical Practice attracts applicants from a variety of backgrounds.
+MA Media Communications and Critical Practice attracts applicants from a variety of backgrounds.
 While some may have studied media, culture or communications before, others join the course with a background in business, marketing, economics, law, history, languages, the social sciences, and many other fields.
-We also welcome applicants with an educational background in art or media practice.

 Educational level may be demonstrated by: